 19+ Advanced Learner Loan Bursary

 This bursary is geared towards assisting with travel & childcare costs associated with the completion of a learning aim.
 It is only open to those students who are funding a learning aim through the Advanced Learner Loans System.
 In exceptional cases students can request assistance with hardship.
-Advanced Learner Loan Bursary Fund is also used to fund in year Learner support, for more details contact Learner Services.
+Advanced Learner Loan Bursary Fund is also used to fund in year Learner support, for more details contact The Advice Centre

 Advanced Learner Loans